Should you major in history?

 - Problem-solving: By studying past challenges, you’ll gain insights into how societies have navigated crises—skills that are valuable in decision-making roles.

-- Cultural awareness: Engaging with diverse histories will deepen your understanding of different cultures, perspectives and global contexts.
+- Cultural awareness: Engaging with diverse histories will deepen your understanding of different cultures and perspectives.

 Preparing for a history major